 Whether you are being falsely accused of this crime or made a mistake by acting out of anger or frustration, a conviction of this crime can be devastating, resulting in harsh monetary fines, loss of employment and extended jail time.

 Innocent people have been convicted of obstruction or retaliation, so having an experienced attorney by your side can mean the difference between jail time and your freedom.
-Call the Fulgham Law Firm, P.C. now to start protecting yourself and your constitutional rights.
+Call the Fulgham Hampton Criminal Defense Attorneys now to start protecting yourself and your constitutional rights.

 What Should You Do If A Criminal Detective Has Called You?